gniriki/gniriki.com/Input/posts/Row-Champion-Retrospective.md

 4. Mutliplayer - time sink, game took 3x more time because of it, could''ve done 2 more games...
 A lot of time needed for setting up everything and some money for upkeep.
 5. Writer's block.
 Afraid of publishing/reactions
 6. Conclusions; TL;DR

+x.
+Torches - everybody thougth that fire + line is torch.
+Think more about possible interpretations
+x.
+Boost confusion - sync was problem (why one fills when others don't), when to hit boost?
+Overall boost is a mess, UI and mechanic wise.